Seiko Matsuda: 1993–1995

-In April 1993, Seiko had managed to release another hit song from the 1990s decade with the thirty-fourth single Taisetsu na Anata.
-The song served as a theme song for the TBS television drama "Watashitte Busu Dattano?", starring herself in.
-The single debut at number 7 on the Oricon Weekly Charts and sold over 323k copies.
+In April 1993, Seiko had managed to release another hit song, the thirty-fourth single "Taisetsu na Anata".
+The song served as a theme song for the TBS television drama "Watashitte Busu Dattano?", starring herself.
+The single debut at number 7 on the Oricon Weekly Charts and sold over 323,000 copies.
 In the 1993 Oricon Yearly Rankings, the single charted at number 74.
-In May 1993, she released on the same day her thirty-fifth single A Touch of Destiny and her twenty-second studio album Diamond Expression.
-The single song served as an opening theme for the TV Asahi television program Oh L Club.
-The single did not receive as big popularity as the previous, charted only at number 51 and sold merely 14k copies.
+In May, she released her thirty-fifth single "A Touch of Destiny" and her twenty-second studio album "Diamond Expression" on the same day.
+The single served as an opening theme for the TV Asahi television program "Oh L Club".
+The single did not become as popular as the previous, charting only at number 51 and sold merely 14,000 copies.
 The album debuted at number 4 on the Oricon Weekly Charts.
-For album promotion, Seiko held concert tour Diamond Expression between June and July in the same year.
-On the same month, Seiko has released her eleventh home-video release Seiko Clips3 1992 Diamond Expression, which contains some of the videoclips from the album Diamond Expression.
-In November 1993, she released her twenty-third studio album A Time for love, her first fully themes Christmas album with newly recorded songs and written, produced by Seiko herself.
+For promotion, Seiko held a concert tour between June and July.
+The same month, Seiko released her eleventh home-video release "Seiko Clips3 1992 Diamond Expression", which contains some of the videoclips from the album "Diamond Expression".
+In November, she released her twenty-third studio album "A Time for love", her first fully themed Christmas album with newly recorded songs written and produced by herself.
 The album debuted at number 21 on the Oricon Weekly Charts.
-On the same month she released her twelfth home-video release Live Diamond Expression, which includes footage from the concert tour held on the same year.
+The same month she released her twelfth home-video release "Live Diamond Expression", which includes footage from the concert tour.